ada-url/ada/README.md

 You may amalgamate all source files into only two files (`ada.h` and `ada.cpp`) by typing executing the Python 3 script `singleheader/amalgamate.py`.
 By default, the files are created in the `singleheader` directory.

+### License

+This code is made available under the Apache License 2.0 as well as the MIT license.
+For unicode processing, we rely on a few functions from UniLib which are licensed under the Mozilla Public License v.2.0.

+Our tests include third-party code and data.
+The benchmarking code includes third-party code: it is provided for research purposes only and not part of the library.